 According to analysts 6Wresearch, revenues from the Middle East information security market will reach 2.7 billion dollars in 2024, compared to US$1.4 billion in 2018.

-With the cloud playing an increasingly important role in the storage and processing of important data, Abhay Joshi, Global Sales Head at Matrix Comsec, said Middle East organisations are taking measures to adopt high-end solutions that prevent unauthorised access and cyber-breaches.
+With the cloud playing an increasingly important role in the storage and processing of important data, Abhay Joshi, Global Sales Head at Matrix Comsec, said Middle East organizations are taking measures to adopt high-end solutions that prevent unauthorised access and cyber-breaches.

 "Organisational data is the most important resource that companies have, so firms are opting for secure cloud-based solutions," said Joshi.
-"At Intersec 2019, we'll launch our cloud based Time-Attendance and Access Control solution COSEC VYOM.
+"At Intersec 2019, we'll launch our cloud-based Time-Attendance and Access Control solution COSEC VYOM.

-"Up until now, Matrix offered on premise solutions, but now customers will have the choice of deploying the solution either on the cloud or on premises.
-We'll also launch our mobile based COSEC APTA Face Recognition Technology.
+"Up until now, Matrix offered on-premise solutions, but now customers will have the choice of deploying the solution either on the cloud or on-premises.
+We'll also launch our mobile-based COSEC APTA Face Recognition Technology.
 This might be helpful for corporates and manufacturing sectors whereby normal biometric technology fails to operate," added Joshi.

 Commercial Security will be the largest section on the exhibition floor, with more than 450 exhibitors, including two-thirds of the world's top 50 commercial security providers.
 Fire & Rescue is the next largest section, with more than 400 exhibitors, followed by Safety & Health (150 exhibitors) Homeland Security & Policing (100 exhibitors); Perimeter and Physical Security (100 exhibitors), and Information Security (50).